-- A. Complete the applicable GAR. - B. Completion of this task can result in the following:
+A. Complete the applicable GAR.

-- Satisfactory inspection - Communicate concerns/findings to the Director, Flight Operations Division - Follow-up inspection for a particular discrepancy - If enforcement action is required, follow the guidance found in Volume 13, Compliance Enforcement & Resolution of Identified Safety Deficiencies
+- Satisfactory inspection - Communicate concerns/findings to the Director, Flight Operations Division - Follow-up inspection for a particular discrepancy

+• If enforcement action is required, follow the guidance found in Volume 13, Compliance Enforcement & Resolution of Identified Safety Deficiencies